pagkly/Zed/Investopedia3/Understanding Macroeconomic Factors.md

 Understanding Macroeconomic Factors
 ## What Is a Macroeconomic Factor?

 A macroeconomic factor is an influential fiscal, natural, or geopolitical event that broadly affects a regional or national economy.
 Macroeconomic factors tend to impact wide swaths of populations, rather than just a few select individuals.
-Examples of macroeconomic factors include economic outputs, unemployment rates, and [inflation](https://www.investopedia.com/terms/i/inflation.asp).
+Examples of macroeconomic factors include economic outputs, unemployment rates, and [[inflation]](https://www.investopedia.com/terms/i/inflation.asp).
 These indicators of economic performance are closely monitored by governments, businesses and consumers alike.

 ## An Academic Look at Macroeconomic Factors

-The relationships between various macroeconomic factors are extensively studied in the field of [macroeconomics](https://www.investopedia.com/terms/m/macroeconomics.asp).
+The relationships between various macroeconomic factors are extensively studied in the field of [[macroeconomics]](https://www.investopedia.com/terms/m/macroeconomics.asp).
 While macroeconomics concerns the broad economy as a whole, microeconomics narrows its realm of study to individual agents, such as consumers and businesses, and their respective economic behaviors and decision-making patterns.
 A macroeconomic factor may include anything that influences the direction of a particular large-scale market.
-For example, [fiscal policy](https://www.investopedia.com/ask/answers/012615/what-difference-between-keynesian-economics-and-monetarist-economics.asp) and various regulations can impact state and national economies, while potentially triggering broader international implications.
+For example, [[fiscal policy]](https://www.investopedia.com/ask/answers/012615/what-difference-between-keynesian-economics-and-monetarist-economics.asp) and various regulations can impact state and national economies, while potentially triggering broader international implications.

 ## Negative Macroeconomic Factors